Radio station goes off air after vandalism act

 An act of vandalism at a Coromandel radio station has cut part of its transmission.

-In a social media post, Coromandel FM said someone forcibly entered one of their radio sites yesterday.
+In a social media post, Coromandel's CFM said someone forcibly entered one of their radio sites yesterday.

 "At 12:36 today someone forcibly entered one of our radio sites by cutting through a chain and cut through cables taking part of our transmission off air.
 Apologies to Whangamata/Onemana and Opoutere who were impacted by this act of vandalism," the post read.